 4. One area was too isolated, located some four hours from the main road and next to the Mozambique border.
 At that time, Mozambique was embroiled in a civil war, making security a major concern for private truckers needed to haul the potatoes from the area.
 The only trucks going in and out of the area were United Nation High Commission for Refugees (UNHCR) trucks contracted to bring in relief supplies and return empty prior to dark.
 During this period, potato production was temporarily not feasible, and farmers who previously grew potatoes left their fields fallow for most of the rainy season prior to planting wheat.
 Wheat, at least, could be sold at a modest price through the government marketing structure, but with a noticeable economic decline for the farmers.
 The potato-wheat sequential cropping promotion had to be curtailed because it was constrained by factors beyond the control of the Adaptive Research Program, and thus the technology was not appropriate for that time.
 Hopefully, with the improved security resulting from the end of the civil war in Mozambique, the farmers can revert to growing the more profitable potatoes.

 5. In areas not affected by security problems, concern developed regarding the quality and quantity of seed potato, and the need to multiply a new potato variety introduced into the area by the project.
-The problem originated from the farmers selling all potatoes, including the small ones that would normally not command good prices and are usually retained as seed potato, during August and September when the prices had increased substantially.
+The problem originated from the farmers selling all potatoes, including the small ones, that would normally not command good prices and are usually retained as seed potato, during August and September when the prices had increased substantially.
 However, there was a means for indigenous seed increase in wetter areas, and this included the new variety without project facilitating.
 It also provided some positive feedback on acceptance of project inputs.
-However, the bulking rate for potatoes is very low at 6:1, and it is difficult to get an adequate supply of seed potato.
+However, the bulking rate for potatoes is very low at 6:1 compared to a 50:1 ratio for most grains, and it is difficult to get an adequate supply of seed potato.
 This lifting and selling all the potatoes was very much the opposite of four months earlier, when at maturity prices were too low and farmers retained as many potatoes as possible in the ground, hindering the planting of wheat.
 However, this problem was solved by the farmers as they could increase seed potatoes in the dambo (small wet land areas) within the area.

-6. Concerns developed regarding survivability of the introduced variety when the onset of the coming rainy season was delayed by three weeks or more.
+6. Concerns developed regarding survivability of the introduced variety when the onset of the coming rainy season was delayed by three weeks or more, which is the outer limit of normal variation in on-setting rains and has to be included in any planning or anticipations of rainfall variation.
 The seed potatoes of the introduced variety when dry planted in anticipation of the rains, as was the normal practice, deteriorate with prolonged exposure to the dry condition.
 This contrasts with the local varieties that could tolerate the delayed onset of the rains.
 Also, there seemed to be a slow buildup of a virus on the introduced variety, which lowered the yield and increased the percent of potatoes too small to get a high market price.

 The bottom line for the potato-wheat sequence cropping is that despite the physical fit to the environment, with careful analysis, several socio-economic and operational constraints were identified that needed to be overcome prior to large-scale farmer acceptance of the potato-wheat sequential cropping.
 Most of the constraints were eminently valid and indicated the farmers, regardless of limited formal education, were very knowledgeable of their system, highly market oriented, and understood the constraints imposed by limited resources and infrastructure support.
 The potato-wheat sequential cropping remained a physically appropriate technology, but gaining wide spread acceptance required a full knowledge of the systems and sorting out the various constraints encountered.
 Many of these constraints were local or regional and would have to be evaluated at that level, and thus not something that national or international research efforts could address.
+The evaluation is more for development projects and development officers instead of researchers.
 The promotion of various supporting technologies, such as storage structures, planting methods, etc., will assist in overcoming these constraints and make the technology more appropriate.
 It also shows a combination of adjusting both the technology and the farming system into which it was being introduced to form a viable combination.